Sargeson Prize

 Short story competition

-First offered in 2019, the Sargeson Prize is New Zealand's richest short story prize, sponsored by the University of Waikato.
+First offered in 2019, the Sargeson Prize is one of New Zealand’s most prestigious short story prizes, sponsored by the University of Waikato.
 Named for celebrated New Zealand writer Frank Sargeson, the Prize was conceived by writer Catherine Chidgey, who also lectures in Writing Studies at the University.

-There is no entry fee, and entries are limited to one per writer, per division.
+There is no entry fee, and entries are limited to one per writer.

-If you have any questions that aren't answered on this page or in the terms and conditions, please follow us on Facebook or Twitter or email sargeson.prize@waikato.ac.nz
+If you have any questions that aren't answered on this page or in the terms and conditions, please follow us on Facebook or X or email sargeson.prize@waikato.ac.nz

 Image of Frank Sargeson by Robin Morrison, 1978.
 Used with permission of copyright holder.